KSSecOps/karter-labs/labs/02_Packets/packet-structure.md

 - Bits are the smallest unit of data and can only be ones or zeros

-- These get converted to electircal, optical, or wireless signals ( infarred and radio waves)
+- These get converted to electircal, optical, or wireless signals ( infrared and radio waves)

 - Bits are in the lowest layer known as the physical layer

-- All the structured data from layers above gets converted into bits so that the user can send out information
+- All the structured data ( things such as headers and the payload) from layers above gets converted into bits so that the user can send out information

 - Bits are carried across a medium such as fiber-optic cables or copper wiring